So You Want To Be An eBay Consignment Seller?

 (or How Keen Observation Can Close A Deal)

-We had a nice conversation about how eBay works (educating your clients is a big part of being a Trading Assistant - separating myth from reality for your client), how I worked, what the fees would be and who would be paying them - the whole nine yards.
-As we were wrapping up, I handed him a copy of my standard consignment contract (every T/A needs one!) and mentioned that there were definitions of terms on the last two pages.
+We had a nice conversation about how eBay works (educating your clients is a big part of being a consignment seller - separating myth from reality for your client), how I worked, what the fees would be and who would be paying them - the whole nine yards.
+As we were wrapping up, I handed him a copy of my standard consignment contract (every seller needs one!) and mentioned that there were definitions of terms on the last two pages.

-He asked if I needed him to sign the contract -- I told him that for these few items, a handshake would do (TN still recognizes a 'gentlemans agreement), but that if I were to start selling for his company, that we'd have to look at a contract more seriously.
+He asked if I needed him to sign the contract -- I told him that for these few items, a handshake would do (TN still recognizes 'gentlemans agreement' contracts), but that if I were to start selling for his company, that we'd have to look at a contract more seriously.

 You could literally see the light bulb turning on!